 Waukesha County Technical College – Pewaukee, WI

-Wisconsin Indianhead Technical College – Rice Lake, WI
+Wisconsin Indianhead Technical College – Rice Lake – New Richmond, WI

 Paramedic Requirements in Wisconsin